-- Helps in addressing your customer needs in a more strategic manner
+- Helps in address your customer needs in a more strategic manner

-- Easier to allocate your internal support resources according to customer size and ticket complexity
+- It's easier to allocate your internal support resources according to customer size and ticket complexity

-- Derives a protocol and schedule for hard-to-solve tasks.
+- It creates a protocol and schedule for hard-to-solve tasks.

-- Easier to manage high support ticket volume for your team.
+- It's easier to manage high support ticket volumes for your team.

 - Obtaining feedback from customers concerning product development is much easier when your team is segmented by tiers and support levels.